View Product Page

 • Bottom right

-• Override default display options: Decide to change the default display options for the notification.
+• Override default display options: enable to override the default display options for the notification.

-• Show this notification to: Show it to all users, only guest users, or only logged-in users.
+• Show this notification to: you can choose which users can see the notification.
+You can choose to all users, only guest users, or only logged-in users.

-• Notification visibility on pages: Decide to show the notification on all pages or only specific pages.
+• Notification visibility on pages: decide to show the notification on all pages or show/hide it only on specific pages.

 Step 8 – Final result